Guided Adventures

 Locally Owned and Operated in Bend,OR

-Originating in the heart of beautiful Bend, Oregon, Griff Marshall Outdoors is your premier destination for unforgettable fly-fishing and outdoor adventures.
+Originating in the heart of beautiful Bend, Oregon, Griff Marshall Outdoors is a family owned Fly Fishing and Outdoor Adventure Outfitter, specializing Lower Deschutes River Trips.

 At Griff Marshall Outdoors, we don't just provide guided trips – we create lasting memories in one of the most breathtaking landscapes in the Pacific Northwest.